Skip to main content

 A high level of buying expertise, lower operating costs through central coordination of purchasing activities, avoiding duplication of effort, better prices, and providing more time for line managers to manage (rather than engage in procurement activities) (NAPM, p.
 95-96).

 As stated previously, there are two major statutes that counties may adopt to centralize the county’s purchasing functions into one county purchasing department.
-Both of these are optional general laws of local application—they only apply to counties in which they have been approved by a two-thirds vote of the county legislative body or by a majority of voters in a referendum.
+Both of these are optional general laws of local application—they only apply to counties in where they have been approved by a two-thirds vote of the county legislative body or by a majority of voters in a referendum.

 1Clifford P. McCue, et al., The Fraud/Red Tape Dilemma in Public Procurement: A Study of U.S. State and Local Governments, Paper Presented at the Public Sector Purchasing and Supply Symposium, April 2003, 22.